 - Begin harvesting and drying culinary herbs for this winter’s use.
 Most herbs have a more concentrated flavor if they are harvested before flowering.
 Frequent harvesting encourages fresh, new growth and keeps them growing longer.
 To dry, spread bunches of mature leaves out or use a dehydrator until they are crispy dry, then store in an air-tight container.

-- If you love the flavor of fresh herbs, start a couple of your favorites like parsley, dill, basil, or oregano in pots now.
+- If you love the flavor of fresh herbs, start a couple of your favorites, like parsley, dill, basil, or oregano, in pots now.
 Use large pots, 8 – 12 inches in diameter, to avoid bound roots and have enough to cook with.

 - Make sure your mulch hasn’t decomposed too much, exposing bare soil around your plants – add more as needed.
-Organic mulches will decompose over the season, protecting and feeding the soil, you don’t want any patches of bare soil at the end of the season which invites weeds.
+Organic mulches will decompose over the season, protecting and feeding the soil.
+You don’t want any patches of bare soil at the end of the season, which invites weeds.

 - Pinch out the tops of tomato plants to concentrate the growth into developing fruit.
 If you’ve got a lot of flowers just starting to bloom, remove them as well.